Gnuplot

 - Fig. 1: Gnuplot called from Fortran

-The Fortran example below writes the processed data to a text file
+The Fortran example below writes the output data to a text file

 data.txt